Seiren Games Network (SERG) Trading Up 0% This Week

-Seiren Games Network (SERG) traded flat against the dollar during the twenty-four hour period ending at 12:00 PM E.T. on August 28th.
-Over the last week, Seiren Games Network has traded up 0% against the dollar.
-One Seiren Games Network token can currently be bought for approximately $0.0018 or 0.00000007 BTC on major cryptocurrency exchanges.
-Seiren Games Network has a market capitalization of $291.90 million and $7,017.39 worth of Seiren Games Network was traded on exchanges in the last day.
+Seiren Games Network (SERG) traded flat against the US dollar during the 24 hour period ending at 17:00 PM Eastern on September 1st.
+One Seiren Games Network token can now be bought for approximately $0.0018 or 0.00000007 BTC on exchanges.
+Over the last week, Seiren Games Network has traded up 0% against the US dollar.
+Seiren Games Network has a total market capitalization of $291.90 million and approximately $15,508.79 worth of Seiren Games Network was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.